Surf's Up (film): Plot

-A documentary crew arrives in the penguin community of Shiverpool, Antarctica to document the life of teenage northern rockhopper penguin Cody Maverick, living with his mother Edna and his older brother Glen.
-Cody has dreamed of becoming a professional surfer ever since meeting the famous surfer emperor penguin Zeke "Big Z" Topanga many years ago.
+Teenage northern rockhopper penguin Cody Maverick, living in Shiverpool, Antarctica, with his mother Edna and his older brother Glen, has dreamed of becoming a professional surfer ever since meeting the famous surfer emperor penguin Zeke "Big Z" Topanga many years ago.
 When talent scout shorebird Michael Abromowitz arrives to find entrants for the Big Z Memorial surfing competition on Pen-Gu Island, Cody manages to prove his skills to enlist in the competition.
-En route to Pen-Gu Island, Cody befriends another entrant, Chicken Joe, a chill rooster surfer from Sheboygan, Wisconsin who has much in common with Cody.
+En route to Pen-Gu Island, Cody befriends another entrant, Chicken Joe, a chill rooster surfer from Sheboygan, Wisconsin, who has much in common with Cody.
 Chicken Joe and Cody soon become the best of friends.

 The entrants arrive at Pen-Gu Island, where Cody meets and immediately falls in love with Lani Aliikai, a female gentoo penguin who is a lifeguard.
 He also meets the mean-spirited king penguin Tank "The Shredder" Evans, who has won the competition nine times since its creation after Big Z's death a decade ago.
 Cody sees Tank vandalizing Big Z's memorial and furiously challenges him to a duel.
 Tank wins, while Cody nearly drowns and is stung by a sea urchin named Ivan, getting a poisonous spine stuck in his foot.
 Lani rescues him and takes him to Geek, a recluse who lives in a tree in the middle of the island, to help Cody recover from his injuries.
 Cody wakes up, but cannot find the souvenir necklace given to him by Big Z when he was young.
 Geek leaves Cody at the pathway leading back to the beach, then finds the necklace in his hut, but is hesitant on returning the accessory.

 Cody is hesitant to return, still embarrassed by his earlier wipeout.
 While returning the necklace, Geek finds Cody sitting on a koa log and offers to help him make a surfboard, Cody's previous boards all having been made out of ice.
 They attempt to take the log back to Geek's house, only to lose control of it and end up on a beach far away from the house.
 When Cody gets to the beach, he discovers a shack full of old trophies and surfboards, which used to belong to Big Z. After observing Geek walking solemnly into the shack, he realizes that Geek is actually Big Z himself.
 Excited, Cody asks him to teach him how to surf.
 Big Z reluctantly agrees, but tells Cody he has to make his own board first.